-Because the male and female bodies are different from one another, the factors that lead men and women into developing a drug addiction sometimes differ from one another.
-Some of the common risk factors for drug addiction in women are described below.
+Since the male and female bodies are different from one another, the factors that lead men and women into misusing drugs sometimes differ from one another.
+Some of the common factors for substance use disorder in women are described below.

-Drug addiction isn’t caused by weak willpower or lack of morals.
-The chemical reactions that occur in the brains of people that are suffering from drug addiction are very different from the ones that occur in the brains of people that aren’t addicted to drugs.
+Substance use isn’t caused by weak willpower or a lack of morals.
+The chemical reactions that occur in the brains of people that are suffering from substance use disorders are very different from the ones that occur in the brains of people that aren’t addicted to drugs.
 That explains why some women may smoke cigarettes irregularly only for pleasure, while others need them daily to function.

-Genetics is also a major risk factor for drug addiction.
+Family history is also a major risk factor for addiction.
 Studies show that up to half of the risks of developing addictions to alcohol, nicotine, or other substances are based on genetics.
-Women with family members that suffer from drug addictions are also more likely to develop a drug addiction themselves.
+Women with family members that misuse drugs are also more likely to develop an addiction themselves.

-Another risk factor for drug addiction for women is the age at which the behavior began.
-In fact, one survey found that young women between the ages of 18 and 24 were more likely to suffer from drug addiction than older women.
-This is because abusing drugs while young can impact your brain development.
-This, in turn, can make a person more inclined to developing mental health disorders as he or she ages and the drug addiction progresses.
+Another risk factor for addiction for women is the age at which the behavior began.
+In fact, one survey found that young women between the ages of 18 and 24 were more likely to suffer from addiction than older women.
+This is because if someone misuses drugs while young it can impact their brain development.
+This, in turn, can make a person more inclined to develop issues as he or she ages and the addiction progresses.

 Drug of Choice

-As a result, many cocaine and heroin users take higher doses of the drugs to prevent them from feeling withdrawal symptoms.
-This is one of the greatest overall drug addiction factors.
+As a result, many drug users take higher doses of illicit drugs to prevent them from feeling withdrawals.
+This is one of the greatest overall signs of drug addiction.
 Unfortunately, continuously increasing your dosage of drug use can lead to severe complications, like an overdose.